MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-findsensitiveinfo.md

 In this quickstart, you'll enable SharePoint to allow scanning, and also install and configure the Azure Information Protection scanner to find any sensitive data you have stored in an on-premises data store.

-**Time required:** You can finish this configuration in less than 15 minutes.
+**Time required**: You can finish this configuration in less than 15 minutes.

 ## Prerequisites